-- 1. It is not the assets or liabilities originally recognized in the transaction of business combination, and does not affect the accounting profit and tax income (loss) at the time of the transaction; - 2.
+- 1. It is not the assets or liabilities originally recognized in the transaction of business combination, and does not affect the accounting profit and tax income (loss) at the time of the transaction and there are no equivalent taxable and deductible temporary differences; - 2.
 Because of the temporary differences arising from investing in subsidiaries, affiliated enterprises and joint venture interests, the merged company can control the time when the temporary differences are reversed and it is very likely that they will not be reversed in the foreseeable future; and